 919 Kearny Street

 Long-standing favorite, where you probably will be standing in line to get a table, but not for too long as it's usually pretty fast-moving.
 It's cheap and noisy, but if you want something good and quick, and an authentic Chinatown eating experience, get in line for their Shanghai cuisine.
+House of Nanking website.

 631 Kearny Street